 In line with changes to the board during 2017-18, the governance framework was reviewed and updated (including succession planning and board evaluation).
 We will continue to evolve in line with the growth of the Company.

 The Board has three Committees, each with their own specific areas of responsibility – Remuneration, Audit and Nomination.
 Each Committee meets in accordance with its Terms of Reference and on an ad hoc basis as required.

-Rosemary Leith (Chair, Non-Executive Director), Nick Jones (Non-Executive Director)
+Rosemary Leith (Chair, Non-Executive Director), Ashley Martin (Non-Executive Director), Andrea Newman (Non-Executive Director)

 Terms of Reference: